-- 1. Letter of intent: To facilitate the process of recruiting reviewers with an appropriate breadth of expertise, we request that applicants submit a letter of intent (LOI) by Monday, November 13, 2023.
+- 1. Pre-proposal: Applicants must submit a pre-proposal explaining their project idea by Friday, January 10, 2025.
 Please utilize the format below and email to hallsworth@maine.edu. - 2.
-Concept paper: Applicants must submit a concept paper explaining their project idea by Thu., December 7, 2023.
-Please utilize the format below and email to hallsworth@maine.edu. - 3.
 Evaluation: A review committee will evaluate the submitted concept papers for relevance to the program's mission, vision and objectives.
-Invitations for full proposal submission will be announced by January 16, 2024.
-Full proposal format requirements are included below, with full proposals due by Thursday, February 22, 2024. - 4.
+Invitations for full proposal submission will be

+- announced by Friday, February 7, 2025.
+Full proposal format requirements are included below, with full proposals due by Friday, March 14, 2025. - 3.
 Selection: The review committee will evaluate the submitted full proposals.
 If necessary, the WRRI Director will have additional consultations with members of the review committee to make final award selections.
-Notification will be made no later than Friday, March 29, 2024.

-- 5. Award Period: The award period for these projects begins September 1, 2024 and all project components must be completed by August 31, 2025. - 6.
-Support level: It is anticipated that in FY24 \$80,000 will be available for research and information transfer projects.
+Notification will be made no later than Friday, April 18, 2025. - 4.
+Award Period: The award period for these projects begins September 1, 2025 and all project components must be completed by August 31, 2026. - 5.
+Support level: It is anticipated that in FY25 \$80,000 will be available for research and information transfer projects.
 Applicants are encouraged to leverage matching sources of funding whenever possible.
-Final project reports will be due by September 30, 2025.
+Final project reports will be due by September 30, 2026.